Our Programs

 Submit the Landlord Interest Form

-Satisfy pre-check requirements (landlords with properties in foreclosure, with delinquent property taxes, on the City of Dayton’s Nuisance List may be excluded)
+Satisfy pre-check requirements (landlords with properties in foreclosure, with delinquent property taxes, or on the City of Dayton’s nuisance list may be excluded)

 Complete the Landlord Application

-Participate in a required educational class with their tenant
+Participate in a required class with their tenant (approx. a 3 hour time commitment)

 Class topics include, but are not limited to: